Mindfulness When Life is Chaotic

 My uterus was so large there wasn’t much room for the surgeon in my abdominal cavity.
 This increases the risk that other organs can be nicked/damaged during the procedure with obvious negative, potentially long-term consequences.
 Fortunately, I suffered no long-term side effects–thank the Good Lord Above and my incredibly skilled surgeon!
 I feel very blessed that I had access to these medical professionals!

-They aren’t kidding about the 6 – 8 week recovery time!
+They aren’t kidding about recoveries that can take weeks or even months!
 For people who are lucky enough to be able to have the less-invasive options, your recovery time may vary.
-But, when your belly is held together by 40+ staples, you’re gonna need AT LEAST 6 weeks of recovery.
-At 8 weeks out I still had some soreness and was only back to about 90%–and I had a pretty easy recovery, all things considered.
+But, when your belly is held together by 40+ staples (or your ankle held together by multiple pins, screws and plates) you WILL have LENGTHY recoveries.
+I did and I had pretty easy recoveries, all things considered.

-I’m very fortunate that I can do A LOT of my job from home, from the couch, while wearing pjs and when I feel like it–read: I can take naps just about whenever I want. 😂 Due to this, I was actually able to slowly start returning to work after only about 10 days.
-HOWEVER, if you’ve got a physical job, or one with lengthy hours/lots of lifting, you will likely need to be off work for at LEAST 6 weeks after this type of surgery!
+I’m very fortunate that I can do A LOT of my job from home, from the couch, while wearing pjs and when I feel like it–read: I can take naps just about whenever I want. 😂 Due to this, I was actually able to slowly start returning to work after only about 10 days for both surgeries.
+HOWEVER, if you’ve got a physical job, or one with lengthy hours/lots of lifting, you will likely need to be off work for at LEAST 6 weeks after these types of surgeries!

 A hand with an IV sits on a hospital bed